Commitment key in building year at St. Cecilia

 The Rev. Thomas Brouillette, HCS chief administrative officer, said commitment will be in focus for the upcoming 2022-23 academic year.

-As expected, this means commitment to one another, commitment to the community, and commitment to the Lord.
+As might be expected, this means commitment to one another, commitment to the community, and commitment to the Lord.

-But, as the St. Cecilia High School and Middle School campus undergoes major construction over the next two years, a little extra commitment will be needed on everyone’s part this year and next, Brouillette said.
+But, as the St. Cecilia High School and Middle School campus undergoes major construction over the next three semesters or so, a little extra commitment will be needed on everyone’s part this year and next, Brouillette said.

 “It’s also going to have to be a commitment to being flexible, especially at the sixth- to 12th-grade level,” he said with a chuckle.